MenuDocs/erela.js/README.md

 // Initiate the Manager with some options and listen to some events. client.manager = new Manager({
     // Pass an array of node.
-Note: You do not need to pass any if you are using the default values.
+Note: You do not need to pass any if you are using the default values (ones shown below).
     nodes: [{
         host: "localhost",
         port: 2333,
         password: "youshallnotpass",
     }],
+    // Auto plays tracks after one ends, defaults to "false".
+    autoPlay: true,
     // A send method to send data to the Discord WebSocket using your library.
     // Getting the shard for the guild and sending the data to the WebSocket. send(id, payload) {